elisabethvirak/BigFoot/README.md

 We found our Bigfoot Reports dataset on data.world.
 It consisted of two CSV files, a location file and a geocoded file, and one JSON file.

-The purpose of this project is to collect weather data for each siting within the past 50 years (1970-2020).
+The purpose of this project is to collect weather data for each sighting within the past 50 years (1970-2020).